 Tax credits are better than deductions because they’re a dollar-for-dollar reduction in your taxes.
 Invest 100% of all your tax refund and tax savings in an IRA or brokerage account and make it work for you.
 Talk with your accountant to see if the Saver’s Credit is right for you.

 4. Be a smart investor, not a greedy one

 Most of those who avoid investing do so because they think investing’s hard.
 It’s not.
 Click here to get our 10 super simple steps investing.

 Don’t invest too conservatively.
 Avoid keeping your money in cash or in interest-bearing accounts.
 These investments won’t keep up with inflation, which buys you less with each dollar.

 Don’t be too aggressive – think Goldilocks.
 Avoid hot investing tips and today’s trends.
-The rare person who gets rich off these investments make the news, but most people get burned.
+The rare person who gets rich off these investments makes the news, but most people get burned.
 So, don’t gamble but follow a more certain investment strategy.

 As we said in our #DFGLive above, you don’t have to do all this on your own.
 Hire a robot, as we outline below!